HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 ---

 SMART on FHIR's authorization scheme uses OAuth scopes to communicate (and negotiate) access requirements.
-In general, we use scopes for three kinds of
+Providing apps with access to broad data sets is consistent with current common practices (e.g. interface engines also provide access to broad data sets); access is also limited based on the privileges of the user in context.
+In general, we use scopes for three kinds of data:
-data:

 1. Clinical data
 2. Contextual data